 There can be some complexity to my answer; however, the simple response is that it is rarely a good environment for learning.
 The course is never a good place to take clients who need to work on swing mechanics, chipping technique or putting basics.

-The driving range or putting green allows us to make technical swing changes and put in 40-50 practice repetitions in just over a 45-minute span.
+The driving range or putting green allows us to make technical swing changes and put in 40-50 practice repetitions in just over 45 minutes.
 This helps generate feel, rhythm, momentum and habits with the changes.

 Inversely, on the course, the repetitions are far too spread out to generate progress.